-- Your name was added to the Registry on or after July 1, 2009 and your child protection level1 is 2.
+- Your name was added to the registry on/after July 1, 2009 and your designated child protection level1 is 2.

-- Your name was added to the Registry on or after July 1, 2009 and your child protection level1 is 1.
+- Your name was added to the registry on/after July 1, 2009 and your designated child protection level1 is 1.

 - The nature and number of substantiations

-- The circumstances of the substantiation and whether a similar incident is likely
+- Whether a similar incident is likely to happen again

-- Activities that reflect attest to your changed behavior or circumstances (e.g., therapy or employment)
+- Activities that may reflect changed behavior (e.g., therapy or education)

 - References that attest to your good moral character